Soboscott/ember-nyc-may-2015/README.md

-# Ember-nyc-may-2015

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+# Ember NYC May 2015

+This is the code used in the Ember NYC May meetup about uploading files directly to S3 using Ember.

 ## Prerequisites